sudiptasish/jpa-lite/README.md

 # JPA-LiTE

-**JPA-LiTE** (`org.javalabs:jpa-lite`) is a lightweight Java Persistence API implementation purpose-built for high-throughput and batch processing workloads.
+**JPA-LiTE** (`org.javalabs.jpa:jpa-lite`) is a lightweight Java Persistence API implementation purpose-built for high-throughput and batch processing workloads.
 It provides a developer-friendly abstraction over plain JDBC, eliminating boilerplate code while maintaining a significantly smaller memory footprint than mainstream JPA providers such as Hibernate and EclipseLink.

 Unlike traditional JPA implementations, JPA-LiTE avoids the excessive creation of short-lived objects that leads to heap fragmentation and frequent garbage collection pauses.
 This makes it suitable for enterprise batch ingestion pipelines and any latency-sensitive Java application.
 It is framework-agnostic and works with Jakarta EE, Spring Boot, Vert.x, and plain Java SE.